-- Having depression, obsessive compulsive disorder (OCD) or other anxiety disorders -- OCD is present in up to two thirds of people with anorexia.
+- Having depression, obsessive compulsive disorder (OCD), or other anxiety disorders.
+OCD is present in up to two thirds of people with anorexia.
 OCD associated with an eating disorder is often accompanied by a compulsive ritual around food (such as cutting it into tiny pieces).

-- Participation in sports and professions that prize a lean body (such as dance, gymnastics, running, figure skating, horse racing, modeling, wrestling, acting)
+- Participation in sports and professions that prize a lean body (such as dance, gymnastics, running, figure skating, horse racing, modeling, wrestling, or acting)